 Well, this is that sort of recipe.
 Except I may have exaggerated slightly.
 This one doesn’t have that dramatic of a story but it was passed around and altered a bit before it got to me, and here I am altering it even further to make it work in a more modern kitchen appliance — the Instant Pot.

 This Balsamic Pork Tenderloin recipe initially came from my aunt, who passed it along to my mother, who made it quite often when I was growing up.
 It is a recipe for a baked pork tenderloin covered in balsamic glaze.
 I’m not sure how my mom tweaked it exactly but I know that she did — she always had just the perfect spin to put on any recipe.

 While I’ve made this recipe plenty of times as instructed, I always wondered how it would work in the Instant Pot.
-After all, I’ve used this fast-cooking method for many other versions of pork and chicken, and I figured it would be a cinch to adapt around our fast-moving lifestyle.
+After all, I’ve used this fast-cooking method for many other versions of pork and chicken, (like, Instant Pot Honey Teriyaki Chicken, for example) and I figured it would be a cinch to adapt around our fast-moving lifestyle.
 I love being able to eat the classic recipes I grew up eating but I also love cutting the cooking time.

 Oven Cooking Instructions

 As I mentioned, this pork recipe originally was made to be baked in the oven.
 If you would prefer to make it that way, simply bake the oiled and seasoned tenderloin at 375 degrees for 35-40 minutes.
 You’ll make the glaze in a saucepan on the stove while the meat cooks.
 You’ll want to adjust the water added to the vinegar to ⅔ a cup instead of 1 cup.